kvnkm/TapeWord-Dictionary/readme.md

 > Browser extension that enables definition searches for highlighted terms via right-click context menu

-### Tech
+## Tech

 **TapeWord was developed and is maintained within the [Ubuntu 18.04.5 LTS](https://releases.ubuntu.com/18.04/) operating system, and requires [npm](https://github.com/npm/cli) to run the build script.**

-TapeWord is built with the following open-source tools as _dev-dependencies_:
+The following open-source tools are used as _dev-dependencies_:

 - [TypeScript](https://github.com/microsoft/TypeScript) - a superset of JavaScript that compiles to clean JavaScript output
 - [webextension-polyfill-ts](https://github.com/Lusito/webextension-polyfill-ts) - a TypeScript ready "wrapper" for the WebExtension browser API Polyfill by Mozilla